s66erge/entan-mkdocs/md-text/home.md

 # Welcome to the gong users App

 This app is used to manage gong planning for Vipassana dhamma centers.

-Please log in to access the gong planning features.
+Please log in here below to access the gong planning features.